Hardware requests

 Generic GPU requests (--gres=gpu:1) may allocate the most expensive GPU available

-When you request a generic GPU with --gres=gpu:1, Slurm assigns any available GPU, often the highest-cost model (e.g. A100) even if a cheaper one (e.g. P100) would suffice.
-This increases your costs unnecessarily if your job doesn’t require high-end hardware.
+If you request a generic GPU with --gres=gpu:1, Slurm assigns any available GPU, often the highest-cost model (e.g. A100) even if a cheaper one (e.g. P100) would suffice.
+This increases your costs.

 Hardware info